akadouri/arielsartistry/source/_posts/greenlake.md

 ## Shaping Modern Green Lake

 {% box 1958_Arial_photo-min.png "Fig 10.
-1958 Arial Photo" %}
+1958 Aerial Photo" %}

-Green Lake’s post settler history is not too long, with just over a hundred and fifty years of development.
-A timeline of every change would be too much for this project, instead I’ll look at snapshots of the area that might help uncover when certain big changes occurred.
+Green Lake’s post settler history is not long, with just over a hundred and fifty years of development.
+A timeline of every change would be too much for this project, instead I’ll look at snapshots of the area to uncover when substantial changes were made.

 {% box 1959%205th%20and%2073rd.JPG "Fig 11.
 1959 5th and 73rd, "Typical Home" %}

 The Green Lake neighborhood was annexed into the City of Seattle in 1891 along with Magnolia, Wallingford, Fremont, and the University District (Lange 1999).
 In my previous report, we saw how the area’s landscape was modified to suit the residents.
 The Olmsted Brothers proposed one park option, and the residents fought back changing the proposed shoreline.
 Still, the lake was filled and the streets carved up.
-Another snapshot, the area in 1958 (Fig 11) shows the properties mostly filled with buildings and Ravenna Ave is lined with grown trees.
-Additional photos were taken in 1959 (Fig 11) of the area to use for rezoning considerations show a “typical house”.
+Another snapshot, the area in 1958 and 1959, shows the properties mostly filled with buildings and Ravenna Ave is lined with grown trees.
+Photos were taken of the area to for rezoning considerations and show a “typical house”.

 {% box zoning.jpg "Fig 12.
 1972, 1980 and 2012 Zoning" %}

-Seattle’s Municipal Archives provide an excellent viewing lens to the history of the area.
+Seattle’s Municipal Archives provide an excellent lens to study the history of the area.
 Beginning with the 1972 Zoning Map (Fig 12), we can see the buildings in the study area are mostly labeled “BC – Community Business” or “CG – General Commercial.”
-Using the definitions from the 1980 Seattle Municipal Code, CG zones were completely non-residential, in fact Section 24.52.100 says “When residential development will not usurp land which is needed for and better suited to commercial usage by virtue of special attributes such as railroad access and proximity of established commercial district.”
-Today, these areas (Fig 12) are “NC2P-65” or Neighborhood Commercial, Pedestrian with a height limit of 65ft.
+Using the definitions from the 1980 Seattle Municipal Code, CG zones were completely non-residential; in fact Section 24.52.100 says “When residential development will not usurp land which is needed for and better suited to commercial usage by virtue of special attributes such as railroad access and proximity of established commercial district.”
+Today, these areas (Fig 12) are zoned as “NC2P-65 Neighborhood Commercial, Pedestrian" with a height limit of 65ft.

-Interestingly, the 1972 Zoning Map (Fig 12) does not have Interstate 5, even though the high way had been completed in 1969 (Dougherty 2010).
+Interestingly, the 1972 Zoning Map (Fig 12) does not have Interstate 5, even though the highway had been completed in 1969 (Dougherty 2010).
 The properties that would be covered by the highway are still shown.
 The 1980 Zoning Map (Fig 12) does show Interstate 5, or “The Seattle Freeway.”
 While outside the study area, the Interstate 5 project isolated the green lake neighborhood from the Roosevelt area to the east.

 In an article from 1997’s Seattle PI, titled “Residents, Businesses Coexist in This Recreational Mecca” offers another view into the feeling of Green Lake’s residents before a spur of development.
-Residents seemed more concerned with the Green Lake’s algae boom then they did the incoming up zone.
-The news story highlights the neighborhood's athletic character, which remains today but could not know the extent of the incoming housing boom (Harell 1997).
+Residents seemed more concerned with the Green Lake’s algae bloom then they did the incoming up zone.
+The story highlights the neighborhood's athletic character, which remains today, but could not know the extent of the incoming housing boom (Harell 1997).

 Green Lake was a single family home community, with a distinct commercial area.
-Over a series of changes in the 1970, 1990s, and 2010s the area became consolidated, denser, and began to mix commerical and residential uses.
-In the next report I'll go into the development that occured after the Vita Milk Dairy left a hole in the neighborhood.
+Over a series of changes in the 1970, 1990s, and 2010s the area became consolidated, denser, and began to mix commercial and residential uses.
+In the next report I'll go into the development that occurred after the VitaMilk Dairy left a hole in the neighborhood.

 ## VitaMilk goes from Dairy to Developer